In My Head (Ariana Grande song): Development and release

 Despite not being promoted as an official single, a music video for "In My Head" was directed by Bardia Zeinali and choreographed by Scott Nicholson.
 It was produced by the team from Vogue, as part of the singer's interview and subsequent appearance on the cover of the magazine's August 2019 issue.
 For clip's concept, Zeinali wanted to showcase the things that make Grande an "iconic" artist; he explained, "It's the voice, it's the ponytail, it's the boots, it's the silhouette.
 So we decided that we wanted to create an iconic video where we're isolating the Ariana iconography, and playing it up and having a good time with it."
 He also added that the visuals were "a little bit sci-fi, it's a little bit [Stanley] Kubrick, it's a little Y2K".
 To achieve this, they used three back-up dancers in green suits against a green screen who wore pony-tails and thigh-high boots similar to Grande to look like "disembodied" versions of the singer.
 The music video was released unannounced on July 9, 2019, through Vogue's website and YouTube channel.
 One day later, a behind-the-scenes clip was posted on both sites.
 "In My Head" is the fourth music video from the album, after "Thank U, Next", "7 Rings" and "Break Up with Your Girlfriend, I'm Bored", and the first non-single from the record to have a videoclip.

 Synopsis

 The music video features Grande with a ponytail wearing her signature style: thigh-high boots, black body suit, a puffer jacket and skirt as she dances and performs the track in a bright white room that, according to Vogue, represents her own mind and the "creative claustrophobia" of being herself.
 In some parts, the artist sings a cappella, and the clicking of her heels becomes audible.
-The clip is interspersed with scenes with special effects: some of them show three disembodied versions of the singer with her hair in a ponytail dancing to the song wearing boots; in others, Grande's eyes widen as she looks at the camera.